MichaelCurrin/learn-to-code/README.md

 ## Who am I, what is my background?

+- I studied and start
-- I started a Python developer
+- While working in the field of marketing, I started learning Python for free on [codecademy.com/](https://www.codecademy.com/).
+-

 ## Contributing

 If you want to contribute, I welcome any corrections or enhancements.
 Fork the repo and make a Pull Request.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMTUzNDY0NTAsLTcyOTYwOTc4NywtNj
-E4MzkzNTU0LDEzMTgyNjE1ODUsMjg3NzU3MTE1LC0xOTg5NDkx
-NDY1LDE2ODE4MTYxNzNdfQ==
+eyJoaXN0b3J5IjpbLTQ0ODk5MzY4OSwtNzI5NjA5Nzg3LC02MT
+gzOTM1NTQsMTMxODI2MTU4NSwyODc3NTcxMTUsLTE5ODk0OTE0
+NjUsMTY4MTgxNjE3M119
 -->